Use of quantality in nuclei and many-body systems: Generalization of the quantality

 This quantity is large when the interaction is large and/or the spin-orbit effect is large (small value of $\eta$).
 Therefore, it monitors the magnitude of the total interaction, namely the central+spin-orbit effects.
 Nuclei are expected to have the largest value of the total interaction, because of the both large spin-orbit and interaction magnitudes.

 The last independent quantity is

-It is, therefore, the ratio of the zero point motion velocity to the spin-orbit parameter.
+Therefore, QV is the ratio of the zero point motion velocity to the spin-orbit parameter.
 A large value corresponds to a large zero-point motion velocity and a large spin-orbit effect.
-This could be interpreted as a quadratic velocity quantity, namely the velocity of the system due to both zero-point motion and spin-orbit effect: as an approximation, let us consider the kinetic energy of the constituent of the order of V$_0$, as it can be in liquids.
-In this case, $\eta$'$\simeq$2$\beta$, where $\beta$ is the velocity of the constituent over c.
+In addition to the ZPE velocity, QV can be also related to the quadratic velocity of the constituents of the system: as an approximation, let us consider the kinetic energy of the constituent of the order of V$_0$, as it can be in liquids.
+In this case, (\ref{nrapetap}) gives $\eta$'$\simeq$2/$\beta^2$, where $\beta$ is the velocity of the constituent over c.
 Hence,

-The typical values of the quadratic velocity for various systems are given in Table I. Once again, in nuclei, this value is closer to one and the largest.
+The typical values of the quadratic velocity for various systems are given in Table I. Once again, in nuclei, this value is the closest to one and the largest, compared to other systems.